prashantgawali/helloprashant/TREC-2013-API-Specifications.md

 ### Search Result Specification

 The search API returns a list of results.
+The underlying model is query-likelihood with Dirichlet priors for smoothing.

 Each result has the following Thrift specification:

 ```
 struct TResult {